 When developing your preferred technique for playing the guitar, it's best to have a few options for holding the pick at your disposal so you can try a few until you find the most comfortable one.
 Players who play different types of music will tend to hold their picks in specific ways, but there is a bit of variety between the preferences of guitar players.The way you hold the pick will also change the tone of the note, and you can demonstrate this for yourself by playing the same note while holding the pick in various positions.
 Acoustic guitars are especially sensitive to how the pick strikes the string in different ways, and you'll also notice changes to the volume based on where the pick hits the string.

 Although there are many different ways to hold a guitar pick, there is no definitive right way to hold one that will work for all situations.
 It's good to have a few different positions at your disposal as you practice your instrument so you can experiment with what positions work best and how they change the sound of your playing.
+You can actually make your own guitar pick too, which is a really neat way to bring some personality to your playing.

 If you watch accomplished guitarists play, you'll see that many of them alternate how they hold their pick throughout their performances, and this changes several factors about how the guitar sounds and how the strings feel beneath their hands.